Feeling a bit nostalgic? Here are foursoon-to-be-released muscle car books we recently pre-ordered.

 In the postwar years, Henry Ford delivered the ‘Right Size Ford,’ the practical ride many American families wanted.
 As things got fancier in the fifties, Ford jazzed up matters with the Fairlane, a legendary Dearborn nameplate.
 Covering the evolution of Henry’s family chariot into the muscle car, with all those hallowed V8s of yore, this book reveals the commercial and performance zenith of late ’60s America, as buyers optioned Torino and Gran Torino to their hearts’ content.

 It’s said that Ford stands for ‘First On Race Day:’ read how Henry showed his domestic rivals how it was done on the racetrack, and in the showroom – can you say Thunderbolt 427?!

 With the Fairlane, Henry invented the midsize car; with the Ranchero, the car-based pickup … and this book, above all, is an account of Ford being ahead of the game.

-Forty-something years later, Michael still doesn't' know what he wants to do if he grows up.
-Raised around cars and trained in diesel mechanics, Michael has owned a successful detail shop, developed and sold software, led a K-9 SAR team, ridden the dot-com wave as a marketing & PR executive, led digital strategy teams at both large and small agencies, and now this.
+Forty-something years later, Chad still doesn't' know what he wants to do if he grows up.
+Raised around cars and trained in diesel mechanics, Chad has owned a successful detail shop, developed and sold software, led a K-9 SAR team, ridden the dot-com wave as a marketing & PR executive, led digital strategy teams at both large and small agencies, and now this.
 He digs Jeeps, off-road racing, football, photography, writing, making EDM, cranking metal, PC gaming, and a plethora of other contradictory things.